Project

 curly brackets" and "begin end" blocks should behave syntactically and semantically exactly the same

-Added by tpo (Tomas Pospisek) over 15 years ago.
-Updated almost 4 years ago.
+Added by tpo (Tomas Pospisek) almost 16 years ago.
+Updated over 4 years ago.

 Status: